jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Similar to the previous example let us download the Vivaldi RPM and install it locally.  [https://vivaldi.com/download/](https://vivaldi.com/download/ "Vivaldi.com").
 After selecting the Vivaldi 64 bit rpm and using the ```-i``` flag to install it, what error message is printed?

 Let's try another rpm.
-This one is a software called *Denyhosts* this is a brute force banning tool that will lock out IP addresses that attempt to brute force connect to your server.
+This one is a software called *denyhosts* this is a brute force banning tool that will lock out IP addresses that attempt to brute force connect to your server.
 The rpm is located at [http://pkgs.repoforge.com/denyhosts](http://pkgs.repoforge.com/denyhosts "Denyhosts").
 You can download the denyhosts-2.6.5-el6.rf.noarch.rpm.
 When you run the rpm based installer what happens?
 Why?

 #### Installers